 Scandal-hit Spain plummets 10 places in global corruption index

-In its Corruption Perceptions Index for 2013, the anti-graft organization said Spain was the second biggest loser of points alongside Gambia, Mali, Guinea-Bissau and Libya.
+In its Corruption Perceptions Index for 2013, the anti-graft organisation said Spain was the second biggest loser of points alongside Gambia, Mali, Guinea-Bissau and Libya.
 The only country to tumble further was Syria, rocked by civil war.

-The former treasurer of the governing People's Party (PP) told a judge that he had channeled cash donations from construction magnates into leaders' pockets, and he was found to have 48 million euros in Swiss bank accounts.
+The former treasurer of the governing People's Party (PP) told a judge that he had channelled cash donations from construction magnates into leaders' pockets, and he was found to have 48 million euros in Swiss bank accounts.
 The king's son-in-law, Inaki Urdangarin, was also charged this year with embezzling six million euros in public funds.

 "What the economic crisis has done is allow more public debate about corruption ...
 It is being exposed more and that affects perceptions.
 In Spain every sector - politics, the royal family and companies - was implicated in graft at a time when the country is really suffering," said Anne Koch, TI's director for European and Central Asia.

 The scandals also highlighted a lack of accountability in political parties and even the watchdogs charged with keeping them clean.
 This prompted lawmakers to react to public outrage and draw up Spain's first freedom of information law.

 Spain had been the only European Union nation without a law guaranteeing citizens a right to information on how public funds are spent.
 Koch said the new law was still inadequate.

 TI ranked 177 countries in 2013, placing New Zealand and Denmark joint first.
 The duo were also deemed the world's least corrupt in 2012, alongside Finland.
 Somalia, North Korea and Afghanistan tied at last place, unchanged from last year.